Ungated Product Experiences in 2023: Why You Should, And How to Do It

 Why would you want to make it harder for prospects to explore what you’ve spent so much time, thought, and effort to create?
 Is getting an email address enough of a trade-off to balance out that negative experience and greater site abandonment?

 Gathering email addresses is helpful to your marketing and sales efforts.
 I’m not arguing otherwise.
-But is gating your product the right way to get them?
+But is gating your content the right way to get them?
 Or is it just how you’ve always done it without exploring other options?

 And much of the buyer information you get from those pop-up forms can be found elsewhere—we’re all collecting a ton of information on our website visitors these days.
 Ungating might mean you need to get a little more creative to access that info, but the trade-off in an improved buyer experience is well worth it.
+And since more than 70% of businesses say they will happily consider other vendors if their core “must haves” are not met during their buying journey, or if the experience is poor, you must keep the buyer experience at the forefront.

 2. It Can Produce Better-Quality Leads